raufun05/Updated-Portfolio-Page/README.md

 * a statistically higher success rate in your job search

 So if you are going to be looking for a job at the end of bootcamp, go ahead and submit these updated items to your Career Materials Advisor (formerly, Profile Coach) via BootcampSpot.
+# The technologies we used:
+•	Framework - Bootstrap framework
+•	Programing languages – html5, css3, javascript, jquery

 # GitHub Links
 You are required to submit the following for review: